CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 Assuming the duration of an inhalation and an exhalation are equal, and one starts immediately after the other, $φ=2$.
 $\mathrm{BR}_{\mathrm{k}}$ is the breathing rate determined by the infected's physical activity during the short-range interaction.
 Next, $u_{0}=\frac{Q_{\mathrm{exh}}}{A_{m}}$ is the expired jet speed (in $\mathrm{m s^{-1}}$), with $A_{m}$ being the area of the mouth opening.
-The time of the transition point $\mathrm{t^*}$ is defined as half a breathing cycle, corresponding to the end of the exhalation period when the jet is interrupted, and set in `caimira.calculator.store.data_registry`.
+The time of the transition point $\mathrm{t^*}$ is defined as half a breathing cycle, corresponding to the end of the exhalation period when the jet is interrupted, and set in `data_registry`.
 Finally, $t_{0} = \frac{\sqrt{\pi} \cdot D_m^3}{8𝛽_{\mathrm{r1}}^2𝛽_{\mathrm{x1}}^2Q_{exh}}$ is the time (in $\mathrm{s}$) corresponding to the distance of the virtual origin of the puff-like stage $x_{0}$.